Omakase app

 The Problem

-Addressing organization of menu items to make it easy to read.
+Addressing the organization of menu items to make it easy to read.

 The Goal